Kirby cucumber is a miniature, crunchy variety of traditional cucumbers that packs quite a few nutrients and is versatile in many recipes.

 Kirby cucumber is a small variety (not more than 6 inches) of cucumber, which is popular for pickling.
 The flesh of these cucumbers is quite firm, and there are bumps along the entire body of the vegetable.
 They have a very crunchy consistency and they are very popular for pickling cucumbers.
 That being said, they are also excellent for salad or diced up for salsa.
-The term “kirby cucumber” has now become synonymous for pickling cucumbers, even though there are other pickling cucumber varieties that didn’t always fall under this classification.
+The term “Kirby cucumber” has now become synonymous with pickling cucumbers, even though there are other pickling cucumber varieties that didn’t always fall under this classification.
 These cucumbers don’t have a waxy outer layer, which is why they are so ideal for pickling.

 For those people who like to avoid too many seeds in their cucumbers, this variety also has an immature seed cavity in the center of the vegetable, leading to very few seeds.
 These cucumbers are also slightly less juicy, on average than traditional cucumbers.

 Crunchy, appetizing, and delightfully tangy dill pickles are capable of leveling up as a sandwich from a snack without a hiccup.
 Also, they are super easy to make at home.
 You don’t need an entire afternoon either because you can make few pints of pickle jars in less than 30 minutes.
 Refer to our recipe below and find out how!